All About German Shepherd Dog Breed | Training | Puppy | Food | Care |

 Examine your dog’s behavior

-Dogs that generally inactive and spend more time on their food intake can be overweight and obese.
+Dogs that are generally inactive and spend more time on their food intake can be overweight and obese.
 If you notice that your dog’s bed has turned into a comfy pouch, has difficulty walking, has difficulty breathing while walking, and is generally having difficulty moving, they may be fat.

 Spaying / Neutering